 It rarely disappoints; it is one of the Incas’ most impressive architectural feats on a hill overlooking the city to the north.
 The enormous polygonal stone blocks are some of the finest stone masonries ever.

 Construction began in the 15th century and lasted almost 100 years, requiring thousands of men to complete it.
-The enormous limestone blocks weighing more than 300 tons were brought from as far as 20 miles away.
+The enormous limestone blocks, weighing more than 300 tons, were brought from as far away as 20 miles.

 It was used as both a fort and for religious and social activities.
 Much was torn down after the Conquest to be used for churches and other structures, so only about 20% of the original stonework is left standing.
 Sacsayhuaman’s most noteworthy aspects are the three-tiered zigzag fortifications that defend against attackers.
 Rodadero Hill, opposite the main fortress, once had three large towers, but the Spanish tore them down.
 There was room in the ramparts for an estimated 5,000–10,000 warriors and their supplies, which should give you an idea of how colossal the site was.

 Perhaps the bloodiest battle between the Incas and the Spanish occurred here.
 Two years after the Spanish took the city, Manco Inca led a rebellion and overtook the fort, using it as a base to carry out raids on the city below.
 With far greater forces than the Spanish, the Incas nearly recaptured the town.
 But in a desperate last battle in 1536, Juan Pizarro and 50 men on horseback stormed the fortress and killed thousands of men.
 It is said that giant Andean condors feasted on the dead, which is why Cuzco’s coat of arms features eight condors.